Tom Kaʻulukukui: Biography

-Kaulukukui was a standout college athlete who earned 17 letters in five sports and was the University of Hawaii's first All-American football player.
+Kaʻulukukui was a standout college athlete who earned 17 letters in five sports and was the University of Hawaii's first All-American football player.
 He was nicknamed "Grass Shack" by legendary sportswriter Grantland Rice.
 His number, #32, is only one of two numbers to have ever been retired by the Hawaii football program.
 He was inducted into the University of Hawai'i Sports Circle of Honor in 1981 and the Polynesian Football Hall of Fame in 2021.

 During World War II, he served as a lieutenant in the United States Army Corps of Engineers.
 Prior to joining the Army, he was in a work battalion with Japanese-Americans who were not permitted to volunteer for the military.
-After his coaching stint at Hawaii ended, Kaulukukui ran an insurance agency before being appointed as federal marshal for the District of Hawaii in 1959.
-Kaulukukui was also a trustee for the Office of Hawaiian Affairs for 12 years and was chairman in 1989.
+After his coaching stint at Hawaii ended, Kaʻulukukui ran an insurance agency before being appointed as federal marshal for the District of Hawaii in 1959.
+Kaʻulukukui was also a trustee for the Office of Hawaiian Affairs for 12 years and was chairman in 1989.